Hydra: Resilient and Highly Available Remote Memory: Evaluation

-We present {\name}'s application-level performance against replication (Table~\ref{tab:apps-ec} and Figure~\ref{fig:apps-ec}) to show that it can achieve similar performance with a lower memory overhead even in the absence of any failures.
-For brevity, we omit the plots for SSD backup, which performs much worse than both {\name} and replication -- albeit with no memory overhead.
+We present {\name}'s application-level performance against replication (Table~\ref{tab:apps-ec} and Table~\ref{tab:apps-ec-graph}) to show that it can achieve similar performance with a lower memory overhead even in the absence of any failures.
+For brevity, we omit the results for SSD backup, which performs much worse than both {\name} and replication -- albeit with no memory overhead.

-For VoltDB, when half of its data is in remote memory (50\%), {\name} achieves 0.82$\times$ throughput and almost transparent latency characteristics compared to the fully in-memory case (100\%).
-For memcached, {\name} achieves 0.97$\times$ throughput with GET-dominant ETC workloads and 0.93$\times$ throughput with SET-intensive SYS workloads; additionally, it provides almost zero latency overhead compared to the fully in-memory scenario (100\%).
+For VoltDB, when half of its data is in remote memory, {\name} achieves 0.82$\times$ throughput and almost transparent latency characteristics compared to the fully in-memory case.

+For Memcached, at 50\% case, {\name} achieves 0.97$\times$ throughput with read-dominant ETC workloads and 0.93$\times$ throughput with write-intensive SYS workloads compared to the 100\% scenario.
+Here, latency overhead is almost zero.

 For graph analytics, {\name} could achieve almost transparent application performance for PowerGraph; thanks to its optimized heap management.
-However, it suffers from increased job completion time for GraphX due to massive thrashing of in-memory and remote memory data.
+However, it suffers from increased job completion time for GraphX due to massive thrashing of in-memory and remote memory data -- the 14 GB working set oscillates between paging-in and paging-out.
+This causes bursts of RDMA reads and writes.
+Even then, Hydra outperforms {\is} with SSD backup by $8.1\times$.
 Replication does not have significant gains over {\name}.